Majors (English & PWR)

 A Bachelor of Arts degree with a major in English, Special Education Teacher Licensure concentration requires 99 semester hours.

-Students are encouraged to pursue a double concentration, either to combine liberal arts and pre-professional training (creative writing/professional writing or literature/professional writing) or to study the interconnectedness of writing and reading (literature/creative writing).
+Students are encouraged to pursue a double concentration or a double major, either to combine liberal arts and pre-professional training (creative writing/professional writing or literature/professional writing) or to study the interconnectedness of writing and reading (literature/creative writing).
 Completing a dual concentration in English requires a capstone experience in each concentration.
 For more information, see your English major advisor or the English department chair.

 Elon’s English department offers two minors in literature and creative writing.